GetDKAN/dkan/modules/json_form_widget/README.md

 },
 ```

 > **_NOTE:_** The 'widget: hidden' properties in this schema UI object and how they hide their respective fields from appearing on the final form.
+It's worth noting that in this example, out of the entire "Publisher" schema object, only the "Name" field is directly shown on the form due to the schema UI options.

 UI options:
 - widget: list
+  - Signifies that this will be a list of items
 - type: autocomplete
+  - the list will show with an autocomplete function
+    - The person filling out the form will type selections and enter them with previous options possibly showing below
 - allowCreate: true
+  - The user can create list items by typing them, rather than only being able to select predetermined options.
 - source
   - metestoreSchema: publisher
-  - Creates a date and time range field with a Start Date and End Date input (see DateRange.php)
+    - Where the predetermined options for the select list come from
+      - In this instance they would be sourced from the "publisher" metastore.
+Note if you do not have any datasets saved, no suggestions will show here as it would not have any information to derive the suggestions from.

 #### Form Element: